Concerns rise over 300k 'unreadable' ballots

 writer: Post Reporters

-Concerns are being raised over whether around 300,000 advance voting ballots can be delivered for a vote count tomorrow after Thailand Post said the envelopes containing these ballots are "unreadable" due to poor handwriting.
+Concerns are being raised over whether around 300,000 advance voting ballots can be delivered for a vote count on Sunday after Thailand Post said the envelopes containing these ballots are "unreadable" due to poor handwriting.

 The issue came to public attention after Phatthraporn Tan-ngam, a journalist at Thai PBS station, posted a video clip of her interview with Pongsatorn Wisetsuwan, deputy managing director of Thailand Post.